vietanhnguyen128/random-file/README.md

 git remote add <name> <url>           : adds a remote named <name> for the repository at <url>
 git push -u <origin> <branch>         : push local repo to remote repo at origin and branch

+git config credential.helper manager  : use Windows Credential Manager (doesn't require login for each push) git config credential.helper store    : store the login info for a definite amount of time (or until restart)